 No special skills are required--only the desire and commitment to make a difference.
 Advocates must be 21 years old and are asked for a minimum commitment of two years in order to ensure stability and consistency for the children we serve.

-Our volunteers range in age from 23 to 80 years old.
 Over 60 percent of our Advocates are working professionals.